 - 1 cup half & half – optional, to serve

 - 1/2 cup toasted nuts for optional topping

-Add the gluten free steel cut oats, pumpkin puree, pumpkin pie spice, salt, brown sugar, and water to your electric pressure cooker and stir well.
+Add the steel cut oats (we used gluten free) pumpkin puree, pumpkin pie spice, salt, brown sugar, and water to your electric pressure cooker and stir well.

-Lock the lid, turn the steam vent to 'sealing' and using the manual setting, adjust it to cook for TEN minutes at High Pressure. (please read recipe notes on cook time first)
+Lock the lid, turn the steam vent to 'sealing' and using the manual setting, adjust it to cook for 10 minutes at High Pressure. (please read recipe notes on cook time first)

-When the cook time time is up, allow the unit to reduce pressure on its own without opening the steam release vent (Natural Release or 'NPR') for at least TEN minutes.
+When the cook time time is up, allow the unit to reduce pressure on its own without opening the steam release vent (Natural Release or 'NPR') for at least 10 minutes.

 After 10 minutes you can carefully and slowly release the rest of the pressure.